hobbbbies/my-drive/README.md

 ## 🔒 Security

-- **Supabase Row Level Security (RLS)** ensures that uploaded files are accessible only to their owners.
+MyDrive uses **Supabase Row Level Security (RLS)** to ensure that users can only access their own files and folders.
+This is achieved by creating database policies that check the authenticated user's `auth.uid()` against the `owner_id` column in each table.

+**Key points:**
+- Every file and folder record includes a `userid` field.
-- All operations are protected via **auth middleware**.
+- All read, write, update, and delete operations are restricted to the owner.
-- No public access to stored files unless explicitly shared.
+- Without a valid session or JWT, access is denied at the database level.
+- Even if an endpoint is exposed, RLS prevents unauthorized data access.

 ---